curl/everything-curl/usingcurl/proxies/headers.md

 When you want to add HTTP headers meant specifically for an HTTP or HTTPS proxy, and not for the remote server, the `--header` option falls short.

-For example, if you issue a HTTPS request through a HTTP proxy, it will be done by first issuing a `CONNECT` to the proxy that establishes a tunnel to the remote server and then it sends the request to that server.
+For example, if you issue an HTTPS request through an HTTP proxy, it will be done by first issuing a `CONNECT` to the proxy that establishes a tunnel to the remote server and then it sends the request to that server.
 That first `CONNECT` is only issued to the proxy and you may want to make sure only that